RobinDaugherty/robind-zsh-theme/README.md

 # robind.zsh-theme

-A ZSH theme forked from [agnoster's theme](https://github.com/agnoster/agnoster-zsh-theme), with the addition of the current date and time.
+A ZSH theme forked from [agnoster's theme](https://github.com/agnoster/agnoster-zsh-theme), with the addition of the current Ruby and Node version, current date and time and full hostname in SSH sessions.

 ![Screenshot](images/screenshot.png)